carl-codling/PiDrop/README.md

 ```console
 sudo python ~/PiDrop/pidrop.py cfg
 ```
-* NB.
-You will need to run this command 2 times on the first run *
 - You can then run the script again in default mode and any folders you chose to sync will now start to download
 ```console
 sudo python ~/PiDrop/pidrop.py